Technologically and linguistically adventurous EFL teacher

 I chose to research ways to encourage students to use the Internet and other technology resources to improve their English.

-The resulting 30-minute presentation can be seen and heard here (unfortunately, I can’t embed it in wordpress) and was recorded using mybrainshark.
 Apologies for the buzz of the fan on the first two slides – this goes away later.
 There’s a slide at the end of the recording added just before my presentation, so don’t stop after the thanks!
-The QR code below will also give you access to the presentation:

 It was originally presented on 21st March 2012 at IATEFL Glasgow.